 His office cafeteria / "coffee near my work" No He either doesn't understand what a sugar setup is, or he understands and is trying to minimize his investment from the first interaction.
 Either way, not what you're looking for.
 Hard no

-FAQ: Find a Sugar Baby in San Jose
+FAQ: Find a Sugar Daddy in San Jose

-The right ones do — significantly.
-But the key is distinguishing between men with high net worth on paper (unvested stock, illiquid equity) and men with genuine liquid income who've made a decision to invest in a real connection.
-Income verification is the practical tool for this distinction.
-The most generous men in the SJ market tend to be founders post-exit, senior executives with $300K+ base salaries, or engineers who've recently had large vest events.
+The right ones do, and significantly.
+The key is telling apart men with high net worth on paper (unvested stock, illiquid equity) from men with real liquid income who've decided to invest in a genuine connection.
+Income verification is the practical tool for making that distinction.
+The most generous men in the SJ market tend to be founders post-exit, senior executives with $300K+ base salaries, or engineers who've just had a large vest event.

-Allowances run $2,500–$4,500/month for casual setups, $4,500–$9,000 for regular weekly connections, and $9,000–$18,000+ for exclusive setups with verified high-income profiles.
-Beyond allowance, the lifestyle component — dinners at Plumed Horse ($200–$400/outing), Napa or Big Sur weekend trips, tech industry events — adds significant real value.
+Allowances run $2,500 to $4,500/month for casual setups, $4,500 to $9,000 for regular weekly connections, and $9,000 to $18,000+ for exclusive setups with verified high-income profiles.
+Beyond allowance, the lifestyle adds real value too: dinners at Plumed Horse ($200 to $400/outing), Napa or Big Sur weekend trips, and tech industry events.
 A serious Silicon Valley Sugar Daddy at the higher end offers access to experiences that are genuinely hard to put a number on.

-The most reliable signal is where he suggests for a first meeting.
+The most reliable signal is where he suggests meeting first.
 Plumed Horse, Madera, or Evvia means he's thought about this and chosen quality without being prompted.
-Income verification is the baseline — serious men have done it.
-Watch also for how he responds when you mention what you're looking for: genuine curiosity and directness versus vague deflection tells you almost everything.
-Men who are generous don't make you feel like you're asking for too much.
+Income verification is the baseline; serious men have already done it.
+Also watch how he responds when you mention what you're looking for.
+Genuine curiosity and directness versus vague deflection tells you almost everything.
+Generous men never make you feel like you're asking for too much.

 Less competitive than you'd expect, actually.
-The tech ecosystem has a significant gender imbalance — roughly 3 men for every woman.
-The pool of men genuinely interested in a real sugar setup is large relative to the number of women actively looking.
+The tech ecosystem has a significant gender imbalance, roughly 3 men for every woman.
+The pool of men genuinely interested in a real sugar setup is large compared to the number of women actively looking.
 A well-written, genuine profile in San Jose gets faster and more serious responses than the same profile would in a more balanced market.
-The key is standing out from generic profiles, which most women don't bother to do.
+The key is standing out from the generic profiles most women don't bother improving.

 SF Sugar Daddies tend to be more urban, more directly tech-culture in their approach, and more accustomed to the sugar dating dynamic.
-SJ Sugar Daddies are often more suburban in lifestyle — family homes in Willow Glen or Los Gatos, less SF scene-y — but with equally significant wealth.
+SJ Sugar Daddies are often more suburban: family homes in Willow Glen or Los Gatos, less SF scene, but with equally significant wealth.
 SJ men tend to value discretion more and performance less.
-Both markets are active; having a profile that covers both cities is worth doing if you're open to either.
+Both markets are active, so a profile that covers both cities is worth setting up if you're open to either.

 For Sugar Daddies looking to find a Sugar Baby in San Jose — who's in the market, what they're actually like, and how to approach the dynamic correctly — see our companion guide: Find a Sugar Daddy in San Jose.